 "You want to use what they knew to bring Buffy back?
 The same way they made me?"
 Dawn's voice was hopeful.

-Giles studied the witch.
+Giles studied her.
 She was becoming so powerful.
-It was possible that if they found the
+It was possible that if they found the method, she might be able to do this.
+"Good thinking, Willow."

-She smiled gratefully and for a moment he saw the gawky and unsure teenager he had first known.
+She smiled gratefully and for a moment he saw the gawky and unsure teenager he'd first known.

-"Well, what are we waiting for," Spike said impatiently as he brushed past Giles and grabbed a book.
+"Well, what are we waiting for?"
+Spike asked as he brushed past Giles and grabbed a book.
 "Let's get started."

 Faith tried to concentrate on the book in front of her.
 The words kept blurring.
-She shook her head.
-It didn't help.
-She wasn't helping.
-Didn't want to.
+She shook her head but it didn't help.
+She wasn't helping—didn't want to.
 Not for this.
 Not to bring Buffy back.
-Not to go back to that life.
+Not to go back to that life where she was the bad slayer—would they send her back to prison?

-She slammed the book down, kicked her chair back, startling the others.
+She slammed the book down and kicked her chair back, startling the others.
 "I'm outta here."

 She was through the training room and at the alley door when she heard Giles' voice behind her.